CLICK TO SHOP OUR BLACK FRIDAY SALE!

 Talking to your partner about menopause often means talking about sex, bodies, moods, and changes that can feel deeply personal.
 It is not just a health conversation.
 It is a relationship one.

-1. Start with education, not symptoms: Instead of opening with what feels broken or frustrating, start with what is happening biologically.
+1. Start with education, not experiences: Instead of opening with what feels broken or frustrating, start with what is happening biologically.
 Hormonal shifts affect sleep, libido, energy, mood, and pain perception.
 When your partner understands this is a physiological transition and not a personality change, defensiveness drops and empathy rises.

 2. Talk about intimacy beyond sex: Menopause can change desire, comfort, and arousal, but intimacy is bigger than intercourse.
 Touch, closeness, reassurance, and emotional safety matter more than ever.
 Naming this out loud helps your partner understand that connection is still wanted, just sometimes in different forms.